Cornucopia Thanksgiving Cricut Project with SVG Cut File

 (Note: This post may contain affiliate links.
 I make a small commission on any purchase you make, with no extra cost to you)!

 Hello Crafters, you are in a treat today!
 Let’s celebrate the fall season, by creating a Layered Cornucopia Sign for Thanksgiving!
-In this post I will show you the steps to make this fall Cricut craft project!
+In this post I will show you the steps to make this fall Cricut project!
+You can find more layered mandala designs here!

-I designed this cornucopia SVG cut file on my iPad Pro, where I drew it by hand and then converted it to a SVG in Adobe illustrator on my desktop.
-Now I get to share it with you, my fellow crafty buddies!
+I designed this Cornucopia SVG cut file on my iPad Pro, where I drew it by hand and then converted it to a SVG in Adobe illustrator on my desktop.
+Now I get to share this Thankful Cornucopia SVG with you, my fellow crafty buddies!

 - Cricut Machine